Experiencing delays? Check our Status Page for the current state of all Twilio SendGrid Services.

 Google provides a free header analyzer tool that you can use to analyze the headers of an email, and find out how long an email spent in a particular location.
 For more information, see How do I check the headers/raw source of an email (SendGrid.com).

-Make sure to only analyze the received headers, which is everything above the first content boundary.
-The results provided should show the exact journey a message takes from one Mail Transfer Agent to the next, and how long it spent at each one.
+The results provided should show the exact journey a message takes from one Mail Transfer Agent to the next, and how long it spent at each one!
+This tool can be invaluable for figuring out who to “blame” for email delays.

 Packet capture and analysis